Sameer-Programmer/Java/out/production/IdeaProjects/Collection_Concept/Arraylist vs Linked List .md

    - Linked List is a class that inherits methods from different interfaces.
    - The inheritance hierarchy is as follows:
      - a.
 Linked List class inherits methods from the Collection interface (Root or Parent).
      - b.
-Linked List class implements the List interface (Child of Collection interface).
+Linked List class implements the List interface (Self_Java_Practice.Child of Collection interface).
      - c.
-Linked List class implements the Deque interface (Child of Queue interface).
+Linked List class implements the Deque interface (Self_Java_Practice.Child of Queue interface).

 3. ArrayList vs. Linked List:
    - ArrayList is suitable for frequent retrieval of elements but not for frequent insertion or deletion.